 The property was prepared and plowed by volunteer tractor operators and fifteen semi-truck loads of cow and horse manure were tilled in to improve the soil.
 A 1200 foot long, eight-foot high, wire fence with welded supports was constructed to secure the area and to keep elk and javelina from disturbing the gardens.
 The fence costs were donated by Supervisor Tommie Martin of Gila County and volunteer labor was used in the fence installation.

 Water agreements were reached with the Town of Payson Water Department and Mayor Kenny Evans.
-Two water systems were installed for usage by each plot.
-An automated watering outlet was located at each plot.
-Additionally, a constantly pressurized water outlet was installed in the vicinity of each plot to allow gardeners to hand water as needed.
+Two water systems were installed for usage by each garden.
+An automated watering outlet was located at each garden.
+Additionally, a constantly pressurized water outlet was installed in the vicinity of each garden to allow gardeners to hand water as needed.

 Many volunteers have assisted in the development of the garden, including members of the Church of the Nazarene, Mormon Missionaries, students from FAA classes at Payson High School, & Boy Scouts.
 Five separate Eagle Scout projects were completed in the garden.
 One project included the planning, planting and harvesting of the first pumpkin patch at the garden.
 Over 400 hills were planted with a yield of more than 500 large pumpkins.
 The pumpkin patch was open to the public in October with donations from the pumpkins going toward the purchase of a much needed shed for use by the gardeners and storage of equipment and supplies.